SRGSSR/pillarbox-documentation/public/specifications/monitoring/MONITORING.md

 ## Error Event `data`

-An event with the name `ERROR` **MUST** be sent when an error, either fatal or not, has been encountered:

-- A fatal error makes playback fail without the possibility to recover, either when playback is started or during playback (e.g. following a network failure).
+An event with the name `ERROR` **MUST** be sent when a fatal error makes playback fail without the possibility to recover, either when playback is started or during playback (e.g. following a network failure).
-- A non-fatal error (warning) informs about potential issues that occur behind the scenes and might affect the playback experience negatively.

 > [!WARNING]
 > A fatal `ERROR` at startup **MUST** always be preceded by a `START` event.
 If playback is restarted after a fatal